 The area is scattered with monuments commemorating heroes, fighters and battles of the liberation struggle against the Οttoman Τurks.
 Thus, Gortinia dwells in every Greek’s heart.

-Vytina is the closest to Athens town (Levidi is closer, but it is not considered to be in Gortynia), some 180 km away.
-The roads are good, so one can reach the area in just over two hours.
-The closest town to Vytina is Tripolis (40 km), while the famous Ancient Olympia is only 80 km away on a reasonably good road, but with continuous turns at its first half part.
+Vytina (Βυτίνα) is the closest to Athens town (Levidi is closer, but it is not considered to be in Gortynia), some 180 km away.
+The roads are good, so one can reach the town in just over two hours.
+The closest city to Vytina is Tripolis (40 km), while the famous Ancient Olympia is only 80 km away on a reasonably good road, but with continuous turns at its first half part.

 Vytina is located at an altitude of 1033m, in a verdant plateau on Mount Mainalo, dominated by pine, fir and chestnut trees.
 It is one of the most valued mountain resorts in the Peloponnese and more widely in Greece.